 International participation in disability issues

-The Department of Social Services (DSS) works with the Department of Foreign Affairs and Trade, the Attorney-General’s Department, the Australian Human Rights Commissioner and international organisations, including the United Nations (UN), on policy development and research for Australian and international disability issues.
+The Department of Social Services (DSS) works with disabled peoples organisations, the Department of Foreign Affairs and Trade, the Attorney-General’s Department, the Australian Human Rights Commissioner and international organisations, including the United Nations (UN), on policy development and research for Australian and international disability issues.

 The UN Convention on the Rights of Persons with Disabilities (CRPD) provides a framework for all nations, describing the rights of persons with disabilities and setting out processes and expectations to maintain and secure these rights.
 Although the CRPD does not create new rights, it specifically prohibits discrimination against people with disability in all areas of life.